 Call us today!
 (256) 945-0502

-Should you be one of the millions of Americans unfortunately overwhelmed with debt, then call one of our Albertville bankruptcy lawyers for a consultation in person or over the phone.
+Should you be one of the millions of Americans unfortunately overwhelmed with debt?
+If so, then call one of our Albertville bankruptcy lawyers for a consultation in person or over the phone.
 Currently, our Albertville bankruptcy lawyers are charging $850 for most Chapter 7 bankruptcy filings in Marshall County and the surrounding areas.
-If you live in Albertville or the surrounding areas of Marshall County then you will likely be filing your bankruptcy in the United States District Court, Northern District of Alabama, Northern Division.
 In a Chapter 7 bankruptcy, you will have a hearing called a Meeting of the Creditors.
-If you live in the City of Albertville or anywhere else in Marshall County, then your bankruptcy hearing will be in downtown Huntsville.
+If you live in the City of Albertville or anywhere else in Marshall County, then your bankruptcy hearing will likely be in downtown Huntsville.

-For cases with no assets involved, then a Chapter 7 bankruptcy can be a fairly simple process.
+For cases where your income is fairly low and there are no assets involved, a Chapter 7 bankruptcy can be a fairly simple process.
 The main things to consider in a Chapter 7 are qualifying to file and making sure that all of your assets are protected.
 Qualifying to file is based on your household income and family size.
 If you and your spouse do not make enough to pay any creditor back then you can file Chapter 7.
-The other consideration is property since Chapter 7 is sometimes called a liquidation bankruptcy.
+The other consideration is property, since Chapter 7 is sometimes called a liquidation bankruptcy.
 As long as you don’t have large amounts of equity in your home or vehicles then you should be able to file Chapter 7 and keep your home and other property.
 Call our local Albertville bankruptcy lawyer today for more information.